simeononsecurity/simeononsecurity.ch/content/articles/common-mistakes-while-using-a-vpn/index.en.md

 ### Conclusion

-VPNs are a great way to protect your online privacy and security, but they are not foolproof.
+VPNs are a great way to protect your online privacy and security, but they aren't foolproof.
 Common mistakes like not checking for IP leaks, using an insecure VPN provider, using free VPNs, and not updating your VPN software can compromise your security and privacy.
 To avoid accidentally leaking your public IP while using a VPN, use a kill switch, disable WebRTC, use a private DNS server, and use two-factor authentication.

 Always do your research and choose a reputable VPN provider that has a proven track record of protecting user privacy.
 By following these tips, you can enjoy a secure and private online experience.